cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 interrelation and real-time interaction, iterative operation and process optimization, full life-cycle and comprehensive data-driven network infrastructure.
-Currently, digital twin has been widely acknowledged in academic publications.
+Currently, digital twin has been widely acknowledged in academic publications and adopted in Industry 4.0.
 See more in {{concept}}.

-A digital twin for networks platform can be built by applying Digital Twin technologies to networks and creating a virtual image of real network facilities (called herein, emulation).
-Basically, the digital twin for networks is an expansion platform of network simulation.
-The main difference compared to traditional network management systems is the interactive virtual-real mapping and data driven approach to build closed-loop network automation.
-Therefore, a network digital twin platform is more than an emulation platform or network simulator.
+A digital twin for networks can be built by applying Digital Twin technologies to networks and creating a virtual image of real network facilities (called herein, emulation).
+Basically, the digital twin for networks is an expansion platform of network simulation and can be seen as a powerful tool for scenario planning, impact analysis, and change management.
+The main difference compared to traditional network simulation is the interactive virtual-real mapping and data driven approach to build closed-loop network automation.
+By integrating network digital twin into the network management, it allows network maintenance engineers to test and model optimisation strategies in a risk-free environment, ensuring that only the most effective changes are implemented in the real network.
+Digital twin for networks also play a crucial role in root cause analysis, providing a sandbox for testing hypotheses and validating the outcomes of data-driven insights without impacting end users.
+Therefore,digital twin for networks is more than an simulation platform or network simulator.

 Through the real-time data interaction between the real network and its twin network(s), the network digital twin platform might help the